Decay of entangled fermion pairs with post-selection: Abstract

 \section{Abstract}

 We consider a pair of unstable fermions in a spin-entangled state.
-A spin measurement on one fermion, with a Stern-Gerlach experiment or similar, determines the spin state of its partner --- even if it already has decayed.
+After the decay of one fermion, a spin measurement is performed on the surviving partner, with a Stern-Gerlach experiment or similar.
+The measurement not only projects the spin of the surviving fermion, but is also physically equivalent to a spin projection for the decayed one --- even when it no longer exists.
 This post-selection effect would be experimentally accessible using muon pairs in a maximally-entangled state, produced either in the decay of a scalar particle, or in $e^+ e^-$ collisions at wide angles.